fluix/ffbt/README.md

     // See the example below
     environments: {
         default: {
-            // It contains default values for all flags in the system.
+            // It contains default values for all flags in the environment.
             // See a list of all flags in the table below.

             // Use it if you want to propagate values to all environments